Klaim/cpp-proposals/dxxxx-implicit-return-and-anonymous-structs.rst

 Should we allow *named* types defined as return types?
 ------------------------------------------------------

-Allowing both named and anonymous types is a logical consequence of simply lifting the existing [dcl.fct]/11 prohibition as it is currently stated.
+Allowing both named and anonymous types is a logical consequence of simply lifting the existing [dcl.fct]\ |para|\ 11 prohibition as it is currently stated.
 It is also consistent, and already supported by MSVC:

 .. code:: c++